Universal Polarization for Processes with Memory: Introduction

 Forgetfulness is a property we now describe informally.
 In a hidden Markov process, we are given a sequence of observations that are known to be probabilistic functions of some Markov chain called the state process.
 The process is called forgetful if, given a long-enough sequence of observations, the state at the time of the first observation and the state at the time of the last observation become approximately independent.
 Surprisingly, regularity of the underlying Markov chain is not sufficient to ensure forgetfulness.
 We note that forgetfulness was not required in the non-universal setting of~\cite{sasoglu_Tal_mem,Shuval_Tal_Memory_2017}, yet in our proof of the universal case it plays a key role.

 Hochwald and Jelenkovi\'c~\cite{Hochwald_Jelenkovic_Markov_1999} considered a property similar to forgetfulness under the restrictive assumption that there is a positive probability of transitioning between any two states in one step.
-Leveraging ideas from Kaijser~\cite{kaijser1975}, we lift this restrictive assumption and prove, in \Cref{sec_contraction,sec_HMM}, a sufficient condition for forgetfulness of a hidden Markov model.
+Leveraging ideas from Kaijser~\cite{kaijser1975}, who considered a related setting for hidden Markov processes, we lift this restrictive assumption and prove, in \Cref{sec_contraction,sec_HMM}, a sufficient condition for forgetfulness of a hidden Markov model.
 This condition, which we call \Cref{cond_kaijser}, takes into account both the transition matrix of the state process as well as the probabilistic function that generates the observations.
-We show that \Cref{cond_kaijser} yields exponentially fast forgetfulness.
-Specifically, we use mutual information as a measure for independence, and show that under \Cref{cond_kaijser}, the mutual information between the states at the beginning and end of a block, given the observations in between, vanishes exponentially fast with the length of the block.
+Specifically, we use mutual information as a measure for independence, and show that under \Cref{cond_kaijser}, the mutual information between the states at the beginning and end of a block, given the observations in between, vanishes with the length of the block.

 The slow stage of the construction is the one responsible for its universality.
 The proof of universality is given in \Cref{sec_biprocess,sec_monopolarization for FAIM derived processes}.
 Low complexity decoding of the universal polar codes is based on the successive-cancellation trellis decoding of~\cite{Wang_2015}; details are given in \Cref{sec_decoding}.
+In~\Cref{sec_construction} we explain how to construct universal polar codes for a given family of processes.
+Numerical results for a particular universal polar code, constructed using the method of~\Cref{sec_construction} and used over several different channels with and without memory, can be found in~\Cref{sec_numerical results}.